BoLin/2018-Projects/README.md

 There are also trending topics like Object Detection, Semantic Segmentation, etc.

-Some are for my own interests in Computer Science, some are for **other** usage which involves Computer Vision and eCommerce.
+Some are for my own interests in Computer Science, some are for **other** usage which involves Computer Vision etc.